Barnbougle Castle: Description

 The castle is built on a projecting rock terrace.
 It incorporates some of the fabric of the original castle on the north and east sides, but is mainly a late-nineteenth-century construction.
-There are three storeys and an attic; the building is rubble, dressed with ashlar sandstone.
+There are three storeys and an attic; the building is rubble, dressed in ashlar sandstone.
 Features include crow-stepped gables, bartizans (small turrets) with water spouts on the two western corners and a crenellated parapet.
 A panel on the east wall is inscribed "Remove Not The Ancient Landmark Which Thy Fathers Have Set.
 Proverbs XXII.28".
 A 2.4 m high obelisk sundial stands in the castle garden, having been moved there in 1890.

 Traditions

 The antiquary William Wallace Fyfe recorded, in 1851, a legend associated with Barnbougle and nearby Hound Point.
 He relates that "whenever the death of any of its [Barnbougle's] lords is about to occur, the unwonted apparition of a black man, accompanied by a hound, appears upon the point, and winds from his bugle the death note of the baron.
 Hence the origin of the ancient name of Bar'n-bugle."
 Fyfe took the story as inspiration for a poem relating the adventures of "Sir Roger Mowbray" and his faithful dog on Crusade in the Holy Land, culminating in Sir Roger's death and closing with the words: